-Wisconsin County records can vary extensively from county to county in either quality not to mention quantity.
+Wisconsin Counties records can vary extensively from county to county in either quality not to mention quantity.
 Some are already very carefully maintained while some have been significantly abused and neglected.
 Some Wisconsin records have merely disappeared.
 For genealogists performing research in Wisconsin you will find no valuable replace for an on-site research of county court house records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia.
+Wisconsin Counties

 County governments were generally established in three phases.
 The first phase, known as “establishment,” defined a specific area as a county.
 The second phase, known as “organization for county purposes,” created a land registry office, a fiscal structure, and a governing body.
 The third phase, known as “organization for judicial purposes,” created a system of law enforcement, including a county court.
 In certain counties, all of those phases went into effect at the same time.
 However, the process took several years in other counties.
 In those cases, the parent county might have maintained records for the new county for several years.
 So, researchers need to familiarize themselves with the dates of total county establishment for the counties of interest.

 One good example is Ashland County.
 In 1866, it was judicially attached to Bayfield County, even though the Ashland County courthouse stayed open.
 Marriages, land transactions and county board meetings were all still recorded in Ashland County by the register of deeds.
 Ashland County also continued to collect its own taxes.
 However, Bayfield County kept Ashland County’s law enforcement records from 1866 to 1873.